Ocala National Forest is full of fun things to do

 The trail is typical for Florida scrub and sandhill environments, with occasional stretches of soft sand, which may make going difficult.

 Marked with yellow diamonds, it intermittently intersects the hiking-only (orange-blazed) Florida Trail.
 Blue-blazed connector trails connect the loop with both the Alexander Springs and Clearwater Lake trailheads.

 There are two interconnected loops – the Alexander Loop (11 miles) and the Clearwater Loop (11 miles).
 No designated rest areas exist.

 Bicycles need to be built for rough terrain.
 Mountain bikes are ideal.

 5.)
 Camp in Ocala National Forest

 Primitive campers have the run of the forest.
 You can camp along any trail, even off the trail if you find a suitable site.
 Of course, whatever you bring into the forest, you must bring out.

 Both tents and RV’s are welcome at these developed forest campgrounds:

 - Juniper Springs Recreation Area.
-79 sites for tents and RVs, including 59 with electric hookups and 19 tent sites without electricity.
-Pets OK.
+79 sites for tents and RVs.
+No hookups.
+Pets OK only in campground.

 - Salt Springs Recreation Area.
 163 back-in sites for tents and RVs, including some with electric, water and sewer hook-ups.
 There are 57 tent sites without hookups.
-Pets OK.
+Pets OK only in campground.

 - Big Scrub Campground.
 62 sites without hookups.
 This campground is popular with off-road vehicle enthusiasts.

 - Silver Springs State Park.
 9 cabins and 52 RV/tent sites with electric and water hookups.
-Pets OK.
+Pets OK only in campground.

 - Alexander Springs Recreation Area.
 68 sites without hookups.
-Pets OK.
+Pets OK only in campground.

 - Rodman Campground.
 60 sites, including 34 RV or tent sites with electric and water hookups.
 Another 26 sites without hookups for tents.
 Pets OK.

 Hiking, biking and camping may be restricted during the fire season (October to May) and during hunting season, so check with the ranger station before venturing off into the wild.
 Call 352-625-2520.

 6.)
 Ride a horse